mainio/decidim-module-access_requests/README.md

 from the admin panel.
 This way, the users won't have to create the access requests themselves and they are automatically granted the access once the admin has given it.

-The gem has been developed by [Mainio Tech](https://www.mainiotech.fi/).

 ## Installation